 In 1971 the National Highway Traffic Safety Administration adopts the first federal standards, FMVSS213.
-At the time requirements did not include crash tests but did require use of a safety belt to hold the car seat into the vehicle and a harness to hold the child in the car.
+At the time requirements did not include crash tests but did require use of a safety belt to hold the car seat into the vehicle and a harness to hold the child in the car seat.

 It took 17 years from innovation and 8 years from preliminary regulations to the first state law.

-1979 saw the first child restraint law in Tennessee.
+1979 saw the first child restraint law, aka car seat law, in Tennessee.

 It took another 6 years until all the states had laws.

-All states have a law by 1985.
-But even in 1987 only 80% of children use a car seat.
-We get that innovation precedes regulation, after all things have to be invented before anyone can make up rules about them.
-And it takes time to gather a committee and create criteria and discuss it and discuss it some more and send to other people to discuss before something is written which probably has to be handed to someone else discuss and finally to someone else to approve.
+We understand, innovation precedes regulation.
+After all people need to invent products before anyone can make up rules about them.
+The government needs time to create a committee and criteria and discuss it and discuss it some more and send to other people to discuss it before something is written, which probably has to be handed to someone else discuss and finally to someone else to approve.
 (That’s the way it seems anyway.)

 Car seats were obviously around when I was a child, not that I recall ever being in one.
 I spent a good part of my childhood rolling around the back of a van in a customized bed/table area (the table lowered to make a bed area, great for camping).
 Of course there was no legal requirement yet, not until I was closer to “booster age”.

 These days, parents do exhaustive research on car seat options.
-And many go the extra step of getting their car seats checked for proper installation by a Child Passenger Safety Technician, something unheard of even 25 years ago (the technician program was implemented in 1997).
+And many go the extra step of getting their car seats checked for proper installation by a Child Passenger Safety Technician — something unheard of even 25 years ago.
+(NHTSA, Safe Kids Worldwide and National Child Passenger Safety Board implemented the technician program in 1997.)

 But even now we don’t have 100% usage.

-While some crashes are unsurvivable, in recent year’s statistics more than 57% of deaths for children 0-15 were because the child was unrestrained.
+Some crashes are unsurvivable.
+Recent years’ statistics show more than 57% of deaths for children 0-15 were because the child was unrestrained.
 If (and there’s really no question here) they are so wonderful for keeping our kids safe, why isn’t there 100% usage now and why did it take so long to even get this far?
 Is it because of critics?
-Was there — and does there remain — some general sentiment that it’s not really needed, that it’s not really safer like all of us experts say?
+Was there some general sentiment that it’s not really needed?
+That it’s not really safer like all of us experts say?

 We want to know, have you ever questioned (even just once) the necessity of car seats?
 Share your comments below.